How to get a building permit (građevinska dozvola) in Croatia: Guide for 2023

 - Decision of the competent authority on the basis of which the investor acquired the right of ownership or construction

-- Partnership agreement with the owner of the property with a goal of construction
+- Partnership agreement with the owner of the property with the goal of construction

 - Written consent of the owner of the property